Prince25/Solar-System/README.md

 Use the insert_transformed_copy_into() method of Surface_Of_Revolution to automatically insert a revolution surface shape into your shape's arrays.
 Pass in the desired grid rows and columns and your (semi-)circle array, just as class Torus did, and they will be used to construct the Surface_Of_Revolution.

 With the right modification, make code like what's in the Torus class to spin a half circle around the origin instead, sweeping it around the Z axis to make a sphere (make sure you also move the half circle close enough to touch the Z axis).
-Draw planet 5 using this closed grid-based sphere.
-(6 points)
+Draw planet 5 using this closed grid-based sphere. *- 6 points.*

 ![image-7](docs/image-7.gif)